sudohainguyen/sudohainguyen.github.io/_posts/2024-01-05-why-was-dbt-invented.md

     **Example**: Let's say you are looking for a complex SQL function that calculates the average order value for a given customer.
 Instead of writing the same function multiple times, you can create a reusable model in DBT.
 This model can be referenced in other models, and other folks on your team can use it without having to rewrite the same logic.

     In the future, when the business requirements change, and you need to update the formula, you only need to do it in one place.
 This modular approach saves time and reduces human-prone errors.

-- **Collaboration**: DBT integrates seamlessly with Git, so collaborative work is built right in.
-No more worrying about who made what changes and when—everything is tracked, and multiple team members can work together smoothly.

-- **Testing and Documentation**: DBT includes a built-in testing framework to ensure your data quality remains top-notch.
-Plus, it can automatically generate documentation, making it easier to understand and share your data models.

 - **Simplified Data Persistence**: One of the significant advantages for data analysts using DBT is the reduced need to worry about the specifics of persisting data models effectively.
 Analysts only need to understand the concept of materializations—such as views, tables, and incremental models.
 The rest is handled by DBT plugins that run on top of SQL engines.
 This allows analysts to focus on transforming data rather than on the intricacies of data storage.